Hi, How Can We Help You?

 Dear future neighbour,

-See below details of all Express Entry Draw in 2025
+See below summary of Express Entry draws in 2025

 Date Draw Type Number of ITAs Cut-off CRS score